Spinal services

 1 What’s involved?

-2. Under X-ray guidance, your surgeon will insert two threaded cylindrical tapered cages into the disc space.
-These are packed with an artificial bone graft.
+4. Under X-ray guidance, Dr. Ferguson will insert two threaded cylindrical, tapered cages into the disc space.
+These are filled with an artificial bone graft.
+The implant helps restore the natural spacing between the vertebrae and encourages bone growth, eventually fusing the neighbouring vertebrae together.

-3. You’ll be X-rayed again to confirm that the treatment has been effective.
+5. You’ll be X-rayed again at another date to confirm the treatment has been effective.

 2 Why this procedure?

-This surgery is most appropriate for people with disc injuries or degeneration at the L5/S1 level – around the lower back.
-Ideally, you’ll have undergone a course of non-operative treatment to ensure the best possible posture correction, core muscle control and suitable weight.
+This surgery is most appropriate for people with disc injuries or degeneration in the lower back at the L5/S1 level.
+Ideally, you'll have completed a course of non-surgical treatments to ensure you have correct posture, good core muscle control, and are at a suitable weight.

-After this, if you’re still experiencing intense pain your surgeon may recommend this procedure.
+If you're still experiencing intense pain after these treatments, Dr. Ferguson may recommend this procedure.

 3 Speeding your recovery